-Steven Pulcinella offers helpful guidelines on successful marketing to millennials through direct mail in this recent Forbes article.
-Looks like the Money Mailer envelope can be the ideal vehicle for targeting millennials with its ability to test and track results and provide multiple touch points for optimal branding.
+Find success with direct marketing to millennials.
+In this recent Forbes article by Steven Pulcinella, learn how businesses can increase their millennial client base using direct mail.
+See how the Money Mailer envelope can be the ideal vehicle for targeting millennials with its ability to test and track results and provide multiple branding opportunities.

 Everybody knows that millennials (the generation currently between the ages of 20 and 36) are glued to their smartphones and couldn’t care less about your direct response marketing efforts, right?